 Behind the action is an overheated socio-political commentary on the ghettoization of neighborhoods into impoverished prisons, abandoned by civil authority.
 The straight-faced outrageousness is part of the film’s charm, while the stripped down aesthetic, driving pace, and impressive action sequences are the film’s charge.
 Director Pierre Morel, working from a script by producer Luc Besson, cuts it all down to the essentials: speed, stunts, and the kind of human special effects that technology can’t deliver.
 The original French title, by the way, is Banlieue 13.

-District 13: Ultimatum (2009) reunites stars Raffaelli (now an ultra-serious and insanely dedicated police captain) and Belle (the acrobatic Robin Hood of the slum) to fight the power once more.
+District 13: Ultimatum (France, 2009) reunites stars Raffaelli (now an ultra-serious and insanely dedicated police captain) and Belle (the acrobatic Robin Hood of the slum) to fight the power once more.
 There’s plenty of absurdly outrageous action (love Raffaelli going undercover in drag) but director Patrick Alessandrin never captures the visceral charge or fluid momentum of the original and the film trades the distinctive martial arts and urban gymnastics that defines the film for more generic action spectacle and CGI-laden effects.

 Both rated R and in French with subtitles.